 Unfortunately, that can have some pretty serious implications for your business.
 Because besides the matter of the amount of compensation you may have to pay, there’s all the complex, time-consuming paperwork to deal with.
 And a possible day in court.

-That means hiring a lawyer to find a way through the legal landscape for you…which also means paying by the hour.
+That means hiring a lawyer to help you find a way through the legal landscape…which also means paying by the hour.
 Ever come across a cheap solicitor?
 No, me neither.
 So that’s another big expense to swallow.

 Where professional indemnity insurance for bookkeepers makes sense is that it takes all the hassle and uncertainty out of dealing with a claim and pays the costs too.
 It buys you a legal expert to represent your interests and covers court expenses.
 Importantly, it also picks up the tab for any compensation you’re obliged to pay.